 Implementation of ADA Policy

 The board established its first ADA Committee in 1998 with the mandate to annually review the Company’s plans for providing access, advise the board, and respond to all ADA related issues, such as grievances or complaints.
-The board reaffirmed its commitment to this committee in 2004 by confirming the committee as a standing committee and elected Ellen Simon, a NYS Health Board lawyer to the committee.
+The board reaffirmed its commitment to this committee in 2006 by confirming the committee as a standing committee and elected the Vice President of the Board to chair the ADA Committee.

 As part of our non-discrimination policy, the Company actively seeks and is successful in attracting artistic and administrative staff from a variety of backgrounds and cultures.
 The Company is an equal opportunity employer and does not discriminate on the basis of race, color, national origin, disability, age or sex.
 The company’s administrative office is an accessible location and can accommodate persons with disabilities.
 The company also allows administrative staff to work from home.
-For the dancers, the Company has rehearsal space as a resident dance company at the Harlem School of the Arts, which is wheelchair accessible as is the H.S.A.
-Theater and Gathering Space.
+For the dancers, the Company has rehearsal space as a resident dance company at the New Jersey City University, which is wheelchair accessible.
+The Company do use other spaces and ADA accessibility is always a primary condition of our rental.
+If the rehearsal/performance space is not ADA compliant, the rehearsal will not be eligible for rehearsing dance that requiring dancers with disability.

 Considerations of the ADA Advisory Committee in preparing their recommendations and findings are: is the complaint valid, why was access denied, is this a condition that is standard or unusual to the situation, is a new policy warranted, what are the possible alternatives, what are the mitigating factors, what is to be done to assure access in the future and who will follow up.